MikaelElkiaer/nats-examples/README.md

 ## Leaf node reply across accounts

 This works with nats protocol and direct interaction with the server.

-It does not work with replying from a leaf node.
+It does not work when replying from a leaf node.

 ### Using nats